vittau/blog/_posts/2022-10-08-iem-equalization-extravaganza.markdown

 <h6>Custom CrinGraph</h6>

 As I mentioned before, CrinGraph is an open-source software available on GitHub.
 I have decided to host my own instance using <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>, which is free.
 The repository contains <a href="https://github.com/mlochbaum/CrinGraph/blob/master/Configuring.md" target="_blank">documentation</a> on the basic configuration for deploying your own instance.

+<h6>Conclusion</h6>

+I hope this was useful to you, and feel free to contact me using the Disqus chat below!